Soulsbane/todolistgen/README.md

 ## Your First Generator(Addon)
 1. Use the creator command:
 >todolistgen --create-generator
-2. Open the lua file you just created in your favrorite text editor.
-Inside this file place the following code:
+2. A folder will be created in your OS config dir under the name you choose from the previous step.
+Now open [Generator Name].lua and find this function:

 	```lua
 	function ProcessTasks(tasks, fileName, lastFile)